department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/check-in-experience-release-to-production.md

 name: Check In Experience Release Feature to Production Task
 about: For Check In Experience Task to release to production
 title: "Release to Production"
-labels: HCE-Checkin, design, research, frontend, backend
+labels: HCE-Checkin, ux, frontend
 assignees: ''
 ---

 ## ENGINEERING TASKS
-- [ ] Merge code to main branch **prior to 2 pm ET** on day of release (or flip a feature flag
+- [ ] Merge code to main branch on day of release or flip a feature flag
-- [ ] Conduct prod or staging validation
+- [ ] Conduct prod or staging validation, if necessary

 ## RESEARCH TASKS
 - [ ] Push updated Product Guides to Git